 Check more about the “Wine Route” and all places you can visit, on their OFFICIAL WEBSITE.

 Located 41 minutes driving distance from São Paulo downtown.

 This cute city boasts many artisan shops, paintings, everything you can imagine about Brazilian art and craft.
-It’s a place where you spend a day just walking around, visiting the colonial center where is located the 17th century Church of Our Lady of the Rosary, eating delicious Brazilian traditional food and we doubt you will leave there without want to buy all unique and detailed pieces of art you see!
-Really difficult to resist!
+It’s a great place to spend the day walking around, visiting the colonial center with the 17th century Church of Our Lady of the Rosary.
+The delicious Brazilian traditional food will recharge you giving energy to buy all unique and detailed pieces of art you see!
+Everything is so beautiful, and really difficult to resist!

 4. Serra da Cantareira

 Driving 45 minutes from São Paulo downtown will get you to Serra da Cantareira.